robertu94/autograder/docs/archetecture.markdown

 - hg - manage mercurial repositories
 - make - used for make based source code builds.
 - svn - manage svn repositories
+- xargs manage svn repositories
+- awk manage svn repositories

 ### Create an instance of the Autograder
 To deploy the auto grader:

 1. Install dependencies
-2. Copy the autograder directory into the python library directory or modify the PYTHONPATH environmental variable to include the `autograder` directory
-3. Write tests related to the project.
-For more on this step see the `developer.markdown` file.
-4. Create a configuration file to specify what tests to run and why
-5. Execute python3 -m autograder /path/to/config.json
+2. As an administrator run `make install`
+3. Run the autograder via `autograder config.json`
-6. Optionally place in crontab or systemd timer
+4. Optionally place in crontab or systemd timer

 Data
 --------------------------------------------------------------------------------